Capturing event metrics to track event KPIs can be a challenge.

 Pro Tip: Don’t be shy when it comes to sending reminder emails.
 Sending 4 to 5 reminder emails might seem like a lot, but emails are easily buried and overlooked.

-Depending on the type of event you’re hosting, your event KPI is most likely to attract either new customers or higher-ups at companies (for new accounts) that you’d like to do business with.
+Depending on the type of event you’re hosting and the type of industry you’re in, your event KPI is most likely to attract either new customers, HCPs or higher-ups at companies (for new accounts) that you’d like to do business with.

-That means that a virtual event success metric to monitor is the source of your attendees.
+That means that an event success metric to monitor is the source of your attendees.
 An easy way of determining this is by asking them on your registration page.
 Add questions such as “What company do you work for?” and “What’s your role in the company?”

 If there’s a vendor, company, or person that attended your event that you want to work with in the future, take notice and use their attendance as a talking point for further engagement.